JubayerAhmmodShuvo/JubayerAhmmodShuvo/README.md

 - 📄 Know about my experiences [jubayerahmmod.me](jubayerahmmod.me)

-- ⚡ Fun fact **I forget everything when I am in front of my Desktop with headphones on☺❤**
+- ⚡ Fun fact **Now a days one of my most common thing is remembering previous thing☺❤**

 <br>